jmeegan2/MapKit-App/DevLog.md

 * Background for the route polyline
 * Have the UIApplication.shared.open for open AppleMaps be able to take avoid tolls and highway preferences, dont think its possible though
 * Have users be able to choose google maps and apple maps

+Change popover for gas price to a alert